nuntius-rex/node-mvc-create/README.md

 ## VERSIONS npmjs.com
 >1.0.6 - This version was an early development of the process.

->1.0.7 - This version enabled user defined patterns and a package.json creation process similar to 'npm init' but with more features.
+>1.0.7 - This version enables user defined patterns and a package.json creation process similar to 'npm init' but with more features.

+## KNOWN BUGS
+>There is an issue with the display of created directories and files.